bluesky-social/indigo/cmd/athome/README.md

 1. run this web service somewhere
 2. point one or more handle domains to it (CNAME or reverse proxy)
 3. serves up profile and feed for that account only
-4. fetches data from public bsky app view API
+4. fetches data from public gndr app view API

 ⚠️ This is a fun little proof-of-concept ⚠️